-Based on the Ernst & Young 2020 Global Private Equity Survey and our own research and conversations within the industry, here are the top priorities for CFO’s driving innovation.
+Based on the Ernst and Young 2020 Private Equity report and our own research and conversations within the industry, here are the top priorities for CFO’s driving innovation.

 1. Prioritizing technology efficiency

 CFO’s are prioritizing technology efficiency in 2020 to manage multi-asset growth, reduce margin pressures, provide better data transparency to their LPs.

 - GPs have record dry powder and AUM.
 They are experiencing high pressure to put money to work and perform against peers while heading towards high market uncertainty.

 - GP fees will continue to get scrutinized from LPs and GPs

 - GPs with 2+ active funds and multi-assets are going to get faced with exponential data capture needs to meet LPs data demand.
 In parallel, GP’s will have to do more with less to maintain operational efficiency while balancing investor confidence.

 The CFO role is shifting from back-office focus to the front-end side of the business.
 CFOs are figuring out how to leverage data as an “asset” to their operations instead of it being a liability.